Council of States (Switzerland)

-The Council of States is a house of the Federal Assembly of Switzerland, the other house being the National Council.
+The Council of States (Note: Ständerat, Conseil des États, Consiglio degli Stati, Cussegl dals Stadis.) is a house of the Federal Assembly of Switzerland, the other house being the National Council.
 As the powers of the houses are the same, it is sometimes called perfect bicameralism.

 It comprises 46 members.
 Twenty of the country's cantons are represented by two councillors each.
 Six cantons, traditionally called "half cantons", are represented by one councillor each for historical reasons.
 These are Obwalden, Nidwalden, Basel-Stadt, Basel-Landschaft, Appenzell Ausserrhoden and Appenzell Innerrhoden.
 The councillors serve for four years, and are not bound in their vote to instructions from the cantonal authorities.

 Electoral system

 Under the Swiss Federal Constitution, the mode of election to the Council of States is left to the cantons, the provision being that it must be a democratic method.
-All cantons now provide for the councilors to be chosen by popular election, although historically it was typically the cantons' legislatures that elected representatives to Bern.
+All cantons now provide for the councillors to be chosen by popular election, although historically it was typically the cantons' legislatures that elected representatives to Bern.

-Despite this freedom that the Constitution provides, all cantons except Neuchâtel and Jura (which use proportional representation to elect their councilors) elect councilors through an up to two-round system of voting.
+Despite this freedom that the Constitution provides, all cantons except Neuchâtel and Jura (which use proportional representation to elect their councillors) elect councillors through an up to two-round system of voting.
 In the first round of voting, candidates must obtain an absolute majority of the vote in order to be elected.
 If no candidate receives an absolute majority in the first round of voting then a second round is held in which a simple plurality is sufficient to be elected.
 The two candidates with the most votes in the second round are elected.

 However, eligibility to vote varies according to the applicable cantonal law.
 Two notable variations are that qualified foreigners may vote in Neuchâtel and Jura, and the minimum voting age is 16 in Glarus.

 In all the cantons except Appenzell Innerrhoden the councillors are elected concurrently with the members of the National Council.
 In Appenzell Innerrhoden the representative is elected by the popular assembly (Landsgemeinde) during the April before the national vote.